FabrizioMusacchio/omio/docs/source/index.rst

 napari, and OME-TIFF.

 **NOTE:** OMIO is **currently under active development**.
 The API and feature set may change in future releases.

-This documentation provides:

-* an overview of the pipeline and its scientific context,
-* installation and basic usage instructions,
-* a detailed description of the processing steps and parameters,
-* an automatically generated API reference.
+We also welcome feedback, feature requests, and contributions via `GitHub issues <https://github.com/FabrizioMusacchio/omio/issues>`_.
+Please report any bugs or inconsistencies you encounter.

 .. toctree::